Blendify/blender-manual/blender_docs/manual/data_system/custom_properties.rst

    The name of the custom property.
 Property Value
    This does two things: first it sets the current value of the custom property, and second, it defines the data type of the property.
    For example, custom properties can either be of type: Integers, Floats, or Booleans.
    See the table below for a list of examples for each:

    :Integers: 1, 2, 3, 4...
    :Floats: 3.141, 5.0, 6.125,
-   :Booleans: True, False
+   :Booleans: ``True``, ``False``

    .. note::